bwlewis/irlba/README.md

 IRL
 ===

-Implicitly restarted Lanczos methods fo R
+Implicitly restarted Lanczos methods for R

+## NOTE

+The package name is "irlba" for backward compatibility with the old irlba package on CRAN.

 ## WARNING